fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene5.TJBot.Identify.Object.And.Calm.Doggy.md

 # Tales of two doggies
-# TALE 1 – Doggy barks and shake its tail if an object is less than 30cm away
+# TALE 1 – Doggy barks and wags its tail if an object is less than 30cm away
 Doggy is a very careful watchdog.
 Nothing and no one can pass without getting a strong barking.

 [Back to Tale of two doggies MAIN INDEX](Tales%20of%20two%20doggies.md)

-## Tale1.Scene5 – TJBot wakes up when Doggy start barking and calm it down
+## Tale1.Scene5 – TJBot wakes up when Doggy start barking and calms it down

 **Requirement:** TJBot, Doggy Premium – [already setup and tested](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Setup%20Doggy%20and%20Test%20features.md)